Representing data in words: A context engineering approach: Discussion

 \section{Discussion}

+The key to the wordalisation approach is the combination of both statistical and normative models to represent data in words.
+It is this which leads us to our four steps of telling an LLM `who it is', `what it knows', `what data to use' and `how to answer' as a way to produce convincing texts.
+The `what data to use' step defines the statistical model of how we interpret the numbers in terms of z-scores and then a normative model provides our interpretation of these values.
+The other three steps give a text-based model of how we should interpret those scores, giving further background to our normative model.
+While z-scores are a relatively simple statistical model, we envisage (and are currently implementing) more advanced statistical models --- such as regression, principal component analysis and moving averages --- as the basis for wordalisation.

-The "stochastic parrots" view of large language models sees them as a method for predicting the next phrase in a sequence of words, without understanding or reasoning \cite{bender2021dangers}.
-Accepting this view, and rejecting more speculative ideas about the general intelligence of these models, we can still ask to what degree LLMs can produce texts that are simultaneously engaging to a reader and accurate about a given subject.
-It is answering this question that has led us to our four steps of telling an LLM `who it is', `what it knows', `what data to use' and `how to answer' as a way to produce convincing texts.
-Instead of fine-tuning a model, we force the parrot (i.e. a pre-trained LLM) to produce the texts which reflect our own model of that data.
-Previous work has shown that extensive fine-tuning of LLMs often does not significantly outperform (and in some cases underperforms) methods based on prefixed prompts on benchmark tasks \cite{li2021prefix,jia2022visual}.
-Indeed, “prompt-based learning” \cite{radford2019language,liu2023pre,brown2020language}, of which our wordalisations are examples, are a powerful way of utilising the power of LLMs in a way which respects their limitations.
-Our four-step automated method underlines just how well prompting can perform on application areas.
+Instead of fine-tuning a model, we force the pre-trained LLM to produce the texts which reflect our own model of that data.
+Previous work has shown that extensive fine-tuning of LLMs often does not significantly outperform (and in some cases underperforms) methods based on prefixed prompts on benchmark tasks~\cite{li2021prefix,jia2022visual}.
+Indeed, prompt-based or in-context learning~\cite{radford2019language,liu2023pre,brown2020language}, of which our wordalisations are examples, are a powerful way of utilising the power of LLMs in a way which respects their limitations.
+Our four-step automated method underlines just how well prompting can perform in application areas.